Sivaji Ganesan: Political career

 Ganesan started his political career as an activist of the Dravidar Kazhagam.
 Ganesan joined the Dravida Munnetra Kazhagam after it was founded by C. N. Annadurai in 1949.
 Until 1956, Ganesan was a staunch supporter of the Dravida Munnetra Kazhagam (DMK).
 In the 1950s, however, Sivaji Ganesan was criticized for going "against the stated values of rationalism" during a visit to Tirupathi.
-He left the DMK and joined the Tamil National Party, which was founded by former DMK members.
-The Indian National Congress eventually absorbed the party.
-He embraced Congress leader K. Kamaraj's leadership.
+In 1956 he left the DMK.